TomRavaud/Deep-Probabilistic-Segmentation/README.md

 bash download_gso_data.sh
 ```
 To avoid downloading the whole dataset, this script allows you to specify the number of shards to download.
 Follow the displayed instructions when running it.

+## MobileSAM weights

+The model makes use of the MobileSAM pretrained model.
+You can download the weights from the [MobileSAM repository](https://github.com/ChaoningZhang/MobileSAM).
+Once downloaded, set the path to the weights in the configuration file `configs/model/default.yaml` or as a command line argument.

 ## Usage